chrispurusha/MidiSeqTool/Docs/design.md

 Sources: https://arxiv.org/html/2604.07612 , https://arxiv.org/pdf/2606.11886 ,
 https://www.researchgate.net/publication/391152101 , https://arxiv.org/pdf/2209.06054 ,
 https://gclef-cmu.org/static/pdfs/2025magentart.pdf ; the rest from general knowledge, unchecked.

+## 12. Inline in Live - a Max for Live device (added 2026-09-12)

+**12.1 Why.** Live's MIDI-effect section takes only its own devices and Max for Live ones (§5.1).
+No plug-in registration changes that, whether instrument, effect or `aumi`, and a plug-in's MIDI output never passes down its own track's chain.
+A Max for Live MIDI Effect device (`.amxd`) is the only way to have MidiSeqTool on the MIDI track itself, before the instrument, with no second track.
+The owner has Live 12 Suite (12.4.5, which includes Max for Live) and standalone Max 9.1.4.

+**12.2 Shape.** The logic stays in C and is shared. `msqLoop.c`, and later the listener and generators, is compiled twice: into the VST3, and into a Max external (`.mxo`).
+The external is a thin
+wrapper: notes in, transport position in, notes out.
+The device routes `[midiin]` through the external to `[midiout]`.
+Its controls are `live.dial` / `live.menu` objects, which Live automates and saves with the set, so no SynthLib GUI code is needed.

+**12.3 What it gains over the plug-in.**

+- It sits inline on the MIDI track.
+- The Live API: `live.path` / `live.observer` read the playing clip's `loop_start`, `loop_end` and
+  `length`.
+That is the loop length §8.2 wanted, read from Live instead of assumed.
+Tempo and song position come from `[transport]` / `[plugsync~]`.
+- `[midiout]` in a MIDI effect passes any MIDI to the next device, CCs and pitch bend included.
+That avoids the notes-only limit Live puts on a VST3's output (§5.2), but it needs checking.

+**12.4 What it costs.**

+- Timing: Max for Live runs Max's scheduler inside Live's audio processing, so events land on signal-vector boundaries (typically 64 samples, about 1.5 ms at 44.1 kHz), not on the exact sample offsets of §4.2.
+Fine for sequencing; to be checked by ear.
+- Everyone who uses the device needs Max for Live (Suite, or the add-on).
+- Freezing the `.amxd` can bundle the external, but only for the platforms it was built for.
+- Two front ends to keep: the plug-in's and the device's.

+**12.5 Build.** The Max SDK (Cycling '74, on GitHub) is its C API; the Min-DevKit C++ layer is not needed.
+The licence is believed to be MIT; confirm it before use and record it in `THIRD_PARTY.md`.
+A `do-max` script, like `do-plugin`, would build a universal `.mxo`, ad-hoc sign it, and install it where Max finds it.
+Which user folder Live's bundled Max searches (`~/Documents/Max 9/Packages/...`, or beside the device) is still to be confirmed.

+**12.6 First step when resumed.** A pass-through external (notes in, notes out) in a MIDI Effect device, plus a `live.observer` reading the playing clip's loop length.
+That proves the build, the load, the inline placement and the loop-length read before any of `msqLoop.c` goes in.
+Then `msqLoop.c` inside it, taking its pass length from Live instead of the fixed 4 bars.

+Sources: general knowledge of Max and Max for Live, unchecked.
+The licence, the scheduler granularity and the CC pass-through are the claims to verify first.

 ## 6. What SynthLib needs